shw3512/shw3512.github.io/teach/cysec-g30/index.md

 Example.
 Monty Python and the Holy Grail \[[YouTube](https://www.youtube.com/watch?v=RbTaP0_Galg)\]

 - "[A]nswer me these questions three, ere the other side [you] see."

+How to use it:

+- To understand your interactions with (digital and physical) service providers

 ##### Factors of authentication